Enjoy Travel to Japan!

 Frequently Asked Questions

-A. Narita International Airport is a major international hub for the Tokyo area, with Terminals 1 through 3.
-LCC flights often use Terminal 3, and you may have more walking, so checking the route on a map in advance can help you avoid rushing.
-Once you reach the departures level, take a photo of your gate number and the cutoff time so you can double-check easily.
+A. Narita International Airport is a major international gateway for the Tokyo area, with Terminals 1, 2, and 3.
+Many low-cost carriers use Terminal 3, and because it often involves more walking, checking the route on a map in advance helps you avoid feeling rushed.

-A. The terminals are large, so the quickest start is confirming your departure terminal and the security checkpoint number.
-Gate assignments can sometimes change, so taking a photo of the information board and tracking updates can help you feel more secure.
-Once you reach the departures level, take a photo of your gate number and the cutoff time so you can double-check easily.
+A. The terminals are large, so first confirm your departure terminal and the number of your security checkpoint.
+Gate numbers can sometimes change along the way, so watching the information boards and announcements helps.
+Once you reach the departure floor, take a quick photo of your gate number and cutoff time so it is easier not to lose your way.

 Nearby Recommended Spots